-Thus, let us apply the Douglas--Rachford algorithm to \eqref{eqab}, in the lifted space $\mathcal{W}=\mathcal{Z}\times\mathcal{B}$, with $\tau=\gamma$.
-For this, we need to compute the resolvents; we have \cite[eq.~15]{oco18}:
+Thus, let us apply the Douglas--Rachford algorithm to \eqref{eqab} in the lifted space $\mathcal{W}=\mathcal{Z}\times\mathcal{B}$, with $\tau=\gamma$.
+For this, we need to compute the resolvents; we have \cite[equation~15]{oco18}:

-Hence, assuming that $w^{(0)}=(z^{(0)},0)$ for some $z^{(0)}\in\mathcal{Z}$ and subsequently keeping only the first part of the variable $w$ as the variable $z$, the Douglas--Rachford iteration in this setting is
+Hence, assuming that $w^{(0)}=(z^{(0)},0)$ for some $z^{(0)}\in\mathcal{Z}$ and subsequently keeping only the first part of the variable $w$ as the variable $z$, the Douglas--Rachford iteration in this setting is:

-Suppose that $(y_z^{(0)},y_b^{(0)})=(A^*a^{(0)},B^*a^{(0)})$, for some $a^{(0)}\in \mathcal{A}$ and set $a^{(i+1)}=a^{(i)}+\rho^{(i)} (a^{(i+\frac{1}{2})}-a^{(i)})$, for every $i\in\mathbb{N}$.
+Suppose that $(y_z^{(0)},y_b^{(0)})=(A^*a^{(0)},B^*a^{(0)})$ for some $a^{(0)}\in \mathcal{A}$ and set $a^{(i+1)}=a^{(i)}+\rho^{(i)} (a^{(i+\frac{1}{2})}-a^{(i)})$ for every $i\in\mathbb{N}$.
 Since for every $i\in\mathbb{N}$, $y_z^{(i)}=A^*a^{(i)}$ and $y_b^{(i)}=B^*a^{(i)}$, then $Ay_z^{(i)}+B y_b^{(i)}=(AA^*+BB^*)a^{(i)}=a^{(i)}/\gamma$.
 Therefore, we have

-So, we can remove all variables but $z$ and we recover the forward--backward iteration \eqref{eq3}!
-It is remarkable that the forward--backward algorithm can be viewed as an instance of the Douglas--Rachford algorithm, since they are both fundamental algorithms to find a zero of a sum of two monotone operators.
+So, we can remove all variables but $z$ and we recover the forward-backward iteration \eqref{eq3}!
+It is remarkable that the forward-backward algorithm can be viewed as an instance of the Douglas--Rachford algorithm, since they are both fundamental algorithms to find a zero of a sum of two monotone operators.
 This is the case only because the cocoercive operator $\bl{C}$ is supposed here to be affine, though.

-Hence, as an application of Theorem 2.5, we have the following convergence result, which extends Theorem 2.4 with the possibility of setting $\gamma=\xi$:
+Hence, as an application of \cref{lem25}, we have the following convergence result, which extends \cref{thm24} with the possibility of setting $\gamma=\xi$: